cifanip/high-performance-computing/cases/03_orbital_collisions/index.md

 BM/10000/500/iterations:10  388237484 ns    387266135 ns           10 TFLOPS=6.52265/s items_per_second=15.4932G/s
 ```

 If one accepts the estimation of FLOPs carried out above, then a throughput of $6.5$ TFLOPS is achieved.
 If compared with the maximum throughput of the Tesla V100 of $7.5$ TFLOPS, one gets $86$% utilisation.
 However, the estimation of the FLOPs might be not be so accurate.
 More realiable is `items_per_second`, which here refers to a single RK4 time-step for a given trajectory.
+This corresponds to about $1300$ collisions per second.